sen-h/VidOS/README.md

 `-f format  -- specific video format to use, if omitted one will be autodetected. one of: [ av1 webm avc ]`<br>
 `-r remove external codecs -- removes/disables OpenH264 and fdk-aac codecs, OpenH264 Video Codec provided by Cisco Systems, Inc.`
 `-l bootloader/manager for firmware -- select bootloader depending on machine firmware. one of: [ efi bios both ] Default: bios`
+`-m mpv options -- extra options to pass to mpv, see: https://mpv.io/manual/stable/#options` `-p playback count -- a macro for '-m' that specifies how many times to play the video or video files: [ -1 to inf ] Default: 1`
+`-o output iso name -- specify a name for the output iso, Defaults to: 'vidos_$VIDEO_$FORMAT_$GRAPHICS_DRIVERS_$BUILD_STYLE_$BOOTLOADER_2023-08-09.iso'`

 ## `-h` *help* -- print this help text